 - 1 1/2 to 2 cups chicken broth or turkey stock for basting.

-- Remove the neck, gizzard, heart and wing tips from the turkey and set aside for making stock for the gravy.
+- Remove the neck, gizzard, heart and wing tips (snip them off with kitchen shears) from the turkey and set aside for making stock for the gravy.
+Or, use turkey stock.

 - Wash the turkey inside and out and pat dry with paper towels.
 Preheat the oven to 325.

 - Place the turkey, breast side down on a rack in a large roasting pan.